pdqcom/PowerShell-Scanners/PowerShell Scanners/Dell BIOS Scan/README.md

 # Description

 Uses DellBIOSProvider module to gather current BIOS settings.
-Current script is setup for no password set on the BIOS.
+Script will is not setup for passwords on BIOS.

 # Author
 James Wood